vuori/weasel-pageant/README.md

 In theory the helper should be buildable with MinGW-w64 for a fully Linux-based build, but this has not been tested.

-The release binaries have been built with VS2017 15.9.4 Preview 1.0.
+The release binaries have been built with VS2019 16.2.0.

 ## Usage